Skip to main content

 Channel awareness

-The prompt explicitly tells Claude: Channel: SMS.
+The prompt explicitly tells the agent: Channel: SMS.
 This means the AI knows to write for text:

 • Shorter sentences than voice